Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 In short, the Hunters were waiting for the other side to make a mistake, and that wasn’t going to happen.

-…It was that thought which finally yielded an option, an option so simple that the Builder almost wanted to gnaw its own arm off out of self-directed irritation.
+...It was that thought which finally yielded an option, an option so simple that the Builder almost wanted to gnaw its own arm off out of self-directed irritation.
 If the convoy was unassailable, then perhaps its destination was not!

 It gave a flurry of orders.
 Its underlings, bored and frustrated by the lack of progress, were swiftly stung into action by this chance to actually *achieve* something, and the cloaked command ship withdrew from the convoy at a slow, stealthy warp until the Builder Alpha-of-Alphas was satisfied that they were beyond even the best of the foes’ sensors.